1618lip/HTTP_Video_Streaming_Analysis/README.md

 - **Bit-Rate Analysis:**
   Analyzing if the video server uses constant bit-rate streaming or variable bit-rate streaming that adapts to network conditions.
 We evaluate this by plotting the amount of data received per unit time (e.g., every 200 ms).

+-**Windowing: Keep in Mind:**
+  It should be noted that when choosing a sampling window for packet capture, longer windows may result in oversaturation of plotting points, making it difficult to distinguish variations, while shorter windows may not capture enough fluctuation, leading to an incomplete representation of throughput behavior.
+After testing various options, we settled on a 5-second window, as it provided the cleanest and most interpretable results in our analysis.

 ## Project Overview

 This project uses the following tools and libraries: